 Regulated occupations Non-regulated occupations Twenty percent of people working in Canada work in occupations that are regulated to protect the health and safety of Canadians.
 Examples include nurses, engineers, electricians and teachers.
-For non-regulated occupations, there are no set requirements and there is no legal requirement to obtain a licence.
-The Provincial and territorial regulatory bodies are responsible for establishing entry requirements for individual occupations recognizing prior credentials, training and experience and issuing licences required to practice.
+Provincial and territorial regulatory bodies are responsible for establishing entry requirements for individual occupations recognizing prior credentials, training and experience and issuing licences required to practice.
 The recognition process varies among provinces and territories and among occupations.
 Recognition of qualifications and issuance of licenses can generally only be completed once in Canada.
 The process can take time.
-You may be asked to: employer will set the standards and may very well request registration with a professional association. provide documentary evidence of your qualifications undergo a language examination (which may differ from those required for immigration) complete a technical exam (with accompanying fee) do supervised work
+You may be asked to: provide documentary evidence of your qualifications undergo a language examination (which may differ from those required for immigration) complete a technical exam (with accompanying fee) do supervised work For non-regulated occupations, there are no set requirements and there is no legal requirement to obtain a licence.
+The employer will set the standards and may very well request registration with a professional association.